pleumann/pasta80/README.md

 There is a folder containing `examples` and a folder containing `tests` for the compiler.
 The main test suite `all.pas` needs to be compiled with `--opt --dep` because of its size.
 Otherwise it won't fit into 64K.
 The Spectrum 128K and Next targets can (only) handle it using overlays, the Spectrum 48K target can't.
 Both the examples and the tests should give you a pretty good overview of what the compiler can do.

+I also solved all puzzles of [Advent of Code 2022](https://github.com/pleumann/aoc22) with an earlier version of the compiler and made [YouTube videos](https://youtube.com/playlist?list=PLcjDDXgGeSQ6E3NLeSOH0Tn7UorYBgUOH&si=SAoOqUbi70c4ezgi) of the solutions running on the ZX Spectrum Next, in CP/M mode.

 ## Minimalistic IDE

 As a fun little gimmick the compiler can be started like this